ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Experiments

 \subsubsection{Cross-dataset evaluation}

-In addition to the evaluation on the test set sampled from the same datasets (data distributions), we study how ReGA performs in other harmful or natural (safe) datasets, since text distribution in real-world conversations is diverse and complex.
-To this end, we evaluate the accuracies of our method on four harmful input datasets and four natural input datasets, with results shown in Table~\ref{tab:harmful_ood} and Table~\ref{tab:safe_ood}, respectively.
+In addition to evaluating on the test set sampled from the same datasets (data distributions), we study how ReGA performs on other harmful or natural (safe) datasets, since text distributions in real-world conversations are diverse and complex.
+To this end, we evaluate the accuracy of our method on four harmful input datasets and four natural input datasets, with results shown in Table~\ref{tab:harmful_ood} and Table~\ref{tab:safe_ood}, respectively.
 Note that since these datasets only contain one type of data (harmful or safe), we cannot compute their individual AUROC.
 Instead, we provide their accuracy under two suggested thresholds.

-For the harmful input datasets, the accuracy of ReGA (indicating the true negative rate in this context) reaches an average of 0.87 for the MCA threshold and 0.83 for the MFN threshold.
-With the exception of the koala dataset, all models detect over 90\% of harmful inputs at the MCA threshold and still achieve over 80\% detection at the MFN threshold.
-Since the MFN threshold is designed to minimize false negatives and reduce the over-refusal rate, its numerical value is lower than that of the MCA threshold.
-As a result, more harmful data may pass through the MFN threshold as a trade-off between safety and helpfulness.
+For the harmful input datasets, the accuracy of ReGA (indicating the true negative rate in this context) reaches an average of 0.87 for the MCA threshold and 0.83 for the MFP threshold.
+With the exception of the koala dataset, all models detect over 90\% of harmful inputs at the MCA threshold and still achieve over 80\% detection at the MFP threshold.
+Since the MFP threshold is designed to minimize false negatives and reduce the over-refusal rate, its numerical value is lower than that of the MCA threshold.
+As a result, more harmful data may pass through the MFP threshold as a trade-off between safety and helpfulness.
 Regarding the natural input datasets, ReGA achieves an average accuracy of 0.97 and 0.99 (representing the true positive rate) at the two thresholds, respectively.
-This demonstrates the practicality of ReGA in serving as a safeguard for LLMs, particularly with the MFN threshold, which has a false negative rate of less than 1\%.
+This demonstrates the practicality of ReGA in serving as a safeguard for LLMs, particularly with the MFP threshold, which has a false negative rate of less than 1\%.
 Furthermore, model developers can adaptively adjust the threshold to enhance safety or helpfulness based on varying requirements.

-When comparing JailbreakBench and JailbreakBench-Conv, the latter consistently demonstrates better accuracy with ReGA (4\% for MCA and 2 for MNF, on average).
+When comparing JailbreakBench and JailbreakBench-Conv, the latter consistently demonstrates better accuracy with ReGA (4\% for MCA and 2\% for MFP, on average).
 This is because, at the conversation level, the inputs need to pass both the prompt and conversation safety thresholds to be deemed safe.
 However, the precision on Chat1m is slightly better than on Chat1m-Conv, suggesting that this double-check mechanism may introduce more false negatives, but it remains within an acceptable range (less than 1\% loss).

 \answer{\textbf{Answer to RQ 1.2:} ReGA effectively distinguishes the safety of inputs from distributions outside the training one.}